Dong Abay: Yano days

 In 1992, Dong Abay, Eric Gancio and Larry Mapolon met in Patatag, a progressive vocal ensemble.
 After a year, they decided to form a band called NG (pronounced as en-ji and derived from the Ng digraph of the Filipino alphabet) with percussionist Renmin Nadela.
 Abay and Gancio remained and recruited musical arranger and bassist, Onie Badiang to the group.
 Eventually, the band's name was renamed to Yano.
 They recorded their demo at the home studio of alternative artist Joey Ayala in June 1993.
 One of the tracks, "Kumusta Na?," ("How Are You?") a song about the "EDSA Revolution", found its way to a local radio station where the group was first heard.
 This paved the way for Yano to become active in the local club circuit.
 Mayrics, Club Dredd, 70s Bistro were among the first clubs that Yano performed in.
 Drummers for the band included Nowie Favila (Ang Grupong Pendong), Nonong Timbalopez (Put3Ska, Ex President's Combo), Jun Nogoy (Coffeebreak Island) and Harley Alarcon (Rizal Underground).
 In 1994, the band's self-titled debut album came out and spawned classic Filipino rock songs such as "Banal Na Aso, Santong Kabayo" ("Holy Dog, Saintly Horse"), "Tsinelas" ("Slippers") and "Esem" (wordplay for SM or Shoemart mall).
 This was followed by a string of successful concerts around the Philippine archipelago.

 In 1994, at the height of Yano's popularity, Abay had to temporarily quit his schooling at the University of the Philippines Diliman, where he was an Arts and Letters student, to pursue a career in music.
 Yano released 2 more albums under BMG, a major label : "Bawal" ("Taboo") in 1996 and "Tara" ("C'mon") in 1997.
 The eponymous debut album was first released under Alpha Records but was later re-issued by BMG (now Sony Music Philippines).

-Hiatus

-During the late 1990s, Abay suffered from clinical depression after quitting Yano.
-He only stayed in his bedroom for five years.
-Although, Abay describe this episode as a self-imposed hiatus.
-He came out of depression while writing new songs set into poetry.
-He later called Badiang to borrow a guitar and jam.

-Pan days

-In 2002, Abay returned to the music scene and formed Pan together with Onie Badiang, former bassist of Yano.
-The outcome was an album titled "Parnaso ng Payaso" ("A Clown's Collection of Poetry."- see Parnassus) released on November 15, 2002.
-Some notable songs from the album include "Dumpsite", "Hula" ("Prediction", which won as Best Folk/Pop Recording at the AWIT Awards in 2003), "Mabuhay!" ("Long Live") and "Rebolusyon" ("Revolution").
-Pan played for the local rock circuit with bassist, Milo Duane Cruz and drummer Melvin Leyson.

-In 2003, Abay decided to go back to school to finish his bachelor's degree.
-Thus, the demise of Pan.
-Aside from his music, Abay got busy exploring other medium and art forms like installation work, visual arts, photography to name a few.
-He also became busy lecturing and giving workshops around the country.